Benedict Labre House: Present day

 Today, the Benedict Labre House serves up to 55 000 meals per year, and receives upwards of 500 volunteers.
 Volunteers help the mission function at a high level of operation.

 The Houses clothing drive extends into basic daily necessities as well, including socks, underwear, shampoo, deodorant and razors to help maintain basic hygiene.

 Every Tuesday, Wednesday, and Thursday, the House operates a laundry service where guests may drop their dirtied garments in the morning and pick them up, cleaned, in the afternoon.
 During the above-mentioned days, the House offers a shower program in which guests may bathe during specific hours of the day.

 The House provides a service known as Crisis Intervention and Active Listening, in which basic, in house support is offered to guests suffering from addiction problems, mental illnesses or simply have urgent issues in need of address.
 The House goes as far to offer extensive referrals to various community resources.

 Weekly art classes are offered at the House including photography courses.

 The House offers bimonthly speaking conferences featuring guest speakers.
 Subjects include prevention of hepatitis C, targeting those who use syringes for various intravenous drugs, and presentations on low income housing.

 As of recently, mainly during the summer, barbecues have been held where large companies, General Motors for example, bring a variety of food to the Benedict Labre House grounds and employees as well as volunteers grill and serve the guests of the house.

 The House also offers help putting together annual tax reports for those guests seeking aid.

 The House publishes a by-annual newsletter called the "UNITY" to update the community with information about the centres current events and relevant information.

 Benedict Labre House also offers an array of programs.
-Programs include a computer learning center teaching guests how to create a CV, how to use the internet, email, Microsoft Word, Microsoft Publisher, and Microsoft Picture Manager.
+Programs include a computer learning centre where guests learn how to create a CV, how to use the internet, email, Microsoft Word, Microsoft Publisher, and Microsoft Picture Manager.
 Yellow Bicycle Repair and Bicycle Shop, operated out of the backyard of the House, teaches hands on experience in how to repair bicycles and build new ones from old parts.
 Green Healing, a garden grown in the backyard of the House offers guests an opportunity to help in the growing process of gardens.